ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-sdu}
 {: faq}

-You can use the Smart Document Understanding tool to teach {{site.data.keyword.discoveryshort}} about fields in your documents that you want {{site.data.keyword.discoveryshort}} to index.
+You can use the Smart Document Understanding tool to teach {{site.data.keyword.discoveryshort}} about sections in your documents with distinct format and structure that you want {{site.data.keyword.discoveryshort}} to index.
 You can define a new field, and then annotate documents to train {{site.data.keyword.discoveryshort}} to understand what type of information is typically stored in the field.
 For more information, see [Using Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields).

 ## What's the best way to add synonyms?
 {: #faq-synonyms}